 The University has a duty to report data about various forms of Sex-Based Misconduct in accordance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Act (Clery Act).
-No personally identifiable information is disclosed, but statistical information is disclosed as part of the University's Annual Security Report.
+No personally identifiable information is disclosed, but statistical information is disclosed as part of its daily crime log and as part of the University's Annual Security Report.
 The information to be shared includes the date, location type (residence hall, public property, off-campus, etc.) and specific crime category.